-Information on conference Presenters, Workshops, Agenda, Bios, and more will be posted soon.
+For information on conference Presenters, Workshops, Agenda, Bios, and more, visit our Conference Website

-Recruitment, Training, and Support Center (RTSC) for Special Education Surrogate Parents Summary
+Recruitment, Training, and Support Center (RTSC) for Special Education Surrogate Parents (SESPs) – Program and Conference Overview

 The Recruitment, Training and Support Center (RTSC) for Special Education Surrogate Parents (SESPs) is a project of the Massachusetts Department of Elementary and Secondary Education under contract with the Federation for Children with Special Needs (Federation), a nonprofit organization.
 The Federation advocates for quality education, parent participation and access to quality health care services for all children, especially those with disabilities.